X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim06ambientanddiffuse.md

     currentEffect.Parameters["xLightDirection"].SetValue(_lightDirection);
 ```

-Now when run this code, you should see that some of the sides of our buildings are more lit than others.
+Now when you run this code, you should see that some of the sides of our buildings are more lit than others.
 However, the sides that are on the opposite side of the light do not receive any light, and are therefore completely black!

 ![Lighting](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/3DXNA2-06Lighting1.jpg?raw=true)

 ## Adding Ambiance

-As in normal life, you don't just get completely darkened sides of buildings just because the sun is not shining on them, so we need to also add a bit of ambient lighting to all of pixels of our city in the **DrawCity** method:
+As in normal life, you don't just get completely darkened sides of buildings just because the sun is not shining on them, so we need to also add a bit of ambient lighting to all of the pixels of our city in the **DrawCity** method:

 ```csharp
     _effect.Parameters["xAmbient"].SetValue(0.5f);